A designer's field guide

 /animate components/Modal.tsx

-Add subtle, purposeful motion to any component.
+Add motion to a component.

 Design Question